 How to Dress your Windows for Winter

 Professional hikers know the importance of layering.
 The advantage of using layers is that when active or the sun has heated things up, you can simply take off an insulating layer before your body begins to overheat.
 Replace your wind proof shell and you are on your way.
 When the hiker becomes less active or the sun goes down and the wind kicks up, he can easily replace the insulating layer to stay warm.
+Just as hikers have tricks to adjust for changing temperatures, there are simple tricks to dress your windows for winter.

 Layers are also important for your home, to keep your home comfortable and more energy efficient.
 Most homes have layers of insulation in their walls.
 These permanent layers stop at your doors and windows.
 Here is where you can use the science of a winter hiker to make your home more energy efficient by layering your window coverings.
 Start with an energy efficient, if possible, inside mounted shade.
 This can be a cellular shade, double cell honeycomb shade or a lined roman shade.
 Adding sheers and drapery not only adds style and color to your home, they also give you the advantages of the well-dressed hiker.